FirmwGuy/CEP/docs/L0_Kernel/APPEND-ONLY-AND-IDEMPOTENCY.md

 - Because nodes are only appended, equality checks between the requested payload and the head enforce idempotency: if the incoming payload matches the current head, no new node is added.

 Children-Only Cells
-- Directory-style cells capture a snapshot of their layout in `store->past` before every structural change.
-Replaying those snapshots reconstructs the child set (and ordering) that was visible at any heartbeat.
+- Directory-style cells leverage the appended timestamps on each child to replay history.
+Only indexing changes append a snapshot of the layout (with pointers to the original children) to `store->past`; ordinary inserts/deletes keep the sibling list untouched and let timestamp filtering reconstruct earlier views.
 - Each child snapshot threads its own `node->past` chain, so renames, replacements, and soft deletions can be revisited without mutating older nodes.
 - Deleting a child via the normal APIs records the removal in history while keeping a clone for time-travel.
 The explicit "hard" deletion helper is the only path that tears the clone down immediately.